sndrake/StatsWorkshop/StatsWorkshop.md

 boxplot(residuals(Reg_model)) # no/few outliers ==> GOOD
 ~~~

 A lot of the time, you'll also want to have a visual representation of your results.
-In this case, we will use a line graph to show how scores improve as a function of intervention and skill tested.
+In this case, we will use a line graph to show how scores improve as a function of proficiency and intervention.

 ~~~R
 # For a line graph